MileHacker Logo

 • Mutianyu: Known for its lovely scenery, well-preserved sections, and a generally less crowded experience.
 Cable car, chairlift, and toboggan ride available.

-• Badaling: The most famous and easily accessible section, but also the most crowded.
+• Badaling: The most famous and easily accessible section, in addition to the most crowded.

 • Jinshanling & Simatai: Offer more wild and challenging parts for serious hikers, with fewer restorations.